rezons/rezons.github.io/docs/about.md

   wait=    cli("w", 10)       -- start classifying after this many rows }
 ```
-Return a fresh copy of the options.
+Return a fresh copy of the defaults.

 ```lua
 return function(  u) u={}; for k,v in pairs(my) do u[k]=v end; return u end